jscruggs/metric_fu/README.md

-This fork is intended to be a maintained version of metric_fu, as [the original version by Jake Scruggs has been abandoned.](http://jakescruggs.blogspot.com/2012/08/why-i-abandoned-metricfu.html).
+This is the official repository for metric_fu.

 It is currently testing on MRI 1.8.7 and 1.9.3

+The original repository by Jake Scruggs at [https://github.com/jscruggs/metric_fu](https://github.com/jscruggs/metric_fu) [has been deprecated.](http://jakescruggs.blogspot.com/2012/08/why-i-abandoned-metricfu.html).

-At this time, the gem is published on rubygems.org as bf4-metric_fu
+The gem is published on rubygems.org as metric_fu

-There is also a related bf4-metrical gem published
+There is also a related metricfu-metrical gem published

 The japgolly-Saikuro fork is a part of an attempt to get metric_fu working in a modern